 Files with names in the form of <ComputerName>.CAM store all cameras created on the named client system.
-The client computer name will have a suffix of 'P3D' appended if the user has selected the Lockheed Martin Prepar3D Flight Simulator type.
-For example
+The client computer name will have a suffix of '\P3D'.
+For example <ComputerName>\P3D.CAM.

-<ComputerName>P3D.CAM.
 The actual client systems can use either simulator type, this does not have to match the server but usually does.

-Any time the cameras are stored to disk a backup file is created with the same filename as above with the date stamp DDMMYYY appended.
+Any time the cameras are stored to disk a backup file is created with the same filename as above with the date stamp \DDMMYYY appended.
 Where 'DD' is the current day, 'MM' the current month, and 'YYYY' the current year.
 Hence, previously backed up CAM files can easily be copied and renamed to restore the cameras from a previous date.